< Facial muscles >

 In the temporomandibular joint, the inferior articular cavity is a hinge joint used for dicing up food.
 When the mouth is opened excessively, it may cause dislocation of the temporomandibular joint.

 On the other hand, superior articular cavity is a plane joint used for grinding food.
 In other words, protraction, retraction, and lateral movement of the mandible all happen in the superior articular cavity.

 Maxillary artery, a terminal division of the external carotid artery (Fig. 3-28), passes the infratemporal fossa (1st and 2nd parts), the pterygopalatine fossa (Fig. 4-24), and the orbit (3rd part) sequentially.
 In the 2nd part, maxillary artery is superficial enough to pass lateral to the lateral pterygoid muscle (Fig. 4-16).

 The 1st part of maxillary artery gives off the middle meningeal artery (Fig. 4-6) and the inferior alveolar artery, which enter the foramen spinosum and the mandibular canal (between the mandibular and mental foramina), respectively.

 Branches from the 2nd part are for the masticatory muscles.
 It is notable that the lateral and medial pterygoid muscles exist in the same infratemporal fossa (Figs. 4-16,19).
 One of the branches is the deep temporal artery (not drawn in the figure) that supplies the temporal muscle in company with the superficial temporal artery (Fig. 3-28).

-In the 3rd part of the maxillary artery (pterygopalatine fossa and orbit), the superior alveolar arteries branch off.
+In the 3rd part of the maxillary artery (pterygopalatine fossa and orbit), the superior alveolar arteries branch off for the maxillary teeth.
 The counterparts are the inferior alveolar arteries for the mandibular teeth (Fig. 4-28).

 < V, VII >